menu

 Setting & Lifestyle

-As is often the case in a small town, Broadus doesn't have a public transportation system that people use for their commute.
+Broadus is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Broadus in 2022 was $36,633, which is upper middle income relative to Montana and the nation.
-This equates to an annual income of $146,532 for a family of four.
-However, Broadus contains both very wealthy and poor people as well.
+The per capita income in Broadus in 2022 was $41,445, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $165,780 for a family of four.

 The people who call Broadus home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Broadus residents report their race to be White.
+The greatest number of Broadus residents report their race to be White, followed by Native American.
 Important ancestries of people in Broadus include German, Irish, Norwegian, Italian, and English.

 The most common language spoken in Broadus is English.
 Other important languages spoken here include Polish and Italian.